Quizzicarol/bro-releases/README.md

 ## About

-Bro is a peer-to-peer Bitcoin trading app using the Nostr protocol.
+Bro is a peer-to-peer Bitcoin bartering app using the Nostr protocol.